 - 1. Attend nursing department faculty meetings once a month and provide feedback on student program concerns - 2.
 Attend curriculum meeting 1-2 times per semester and provide feedback summarizing Student Curriculum Report Form - 3.
 Act as a liaison for student program concerns - 4.
 Meet with faculty student liaisons in the beginning of the semester to discuss roles and responsibilities. - 5.
-Report back to students status of faculty resolution of student concerns

-- 6. All students are invited to nursing department meetings.
+Report back to students status of faculty resolution of student concerns - 6.
+All students are invited to nursing department meetings in person or via Zoom.
 Meeting dates and times are posted in the nursing labs and Canvas skills lab calendar at the beginning of each semester.
-Students are also - 7. invited to participate in Nursing Program Advisory Committee meetings.
-These meetings will also be posted on the Canvas Skills Lab calendar.
-Students are also invited to participate in nursing department faculty meetings and Nursing Program Advisory Committee meetings via Zoom sessions.
-Instructions for access are posted prior to each meeting.
+Instructions for Zoom access are posted prior to each meeting.
+All students are also invited to participate in Nursing Program Advisory Committee meetings.
+These meetings will also be posted in the Canvas Newsroom as an announcement.